-Anyhoo.
-You didn’t realize we were going to be bonding over meal planning, huh?
+You didn’t realize we were going to be bonding over 80’s music and meal planning, huh?
 Lucky you.

-Grab the Theme Night meal ideas workbook – there’s a worksheet in there for you to plan your theme nights and a list of 42 Theme Night ideas – and let’s get
+If you didn’t snag the Ultimate Theme Nights Recipe List above, make sure you download the free list of Theme Night meal ideas – there’s a worksheet in there for you to plan your theme nights and a list of over 42 themed dinner ideas – and let’s get physical started!

-1. Choose your theme nights based on HOW instead of WHAT
+1. Choose your dinner theme nights based on HOW instead of WHAT

 I know, I know.
 Taco Tuesday is suuuuuuper popular but I personally think creating a meal plan that revolves around how to prepare your meal is easier than what you eat.
 Mainly because it will work with your schedule better.
 Think slow cooker instead of Spaghetti Sunday, grilling instead of Taco Tuesday, 30 minute meal instead of Meatless Mondays, etc.

 You decide based on your routine.
 If you know you get home late on Monday nights, you need a 30 minute meal or to use the crockpot.
-If you have to leave right after dinner to get Max to baseball practice every Tuesday, you need to use the grill so there’s no cleanup.
+If you have to leave right after dinner to get to baseball practice every Tuesday, you need to use an indoor grill pan or a sheet pan (this one is amazing and super cheap!) recipe so there’s virtually no cleanup. #sheetpandinnersrock

 Of course you can have exceptions, or variations of your theme night.
 If you want to use your crockpot 3 nights a week, maybe one night is chicken in the crockpot, one night is soup in the crockpot, and one night is pasta in the crockpot.
 That would be a really good way to narrow it down!

-My only exception is that in the winter I have soup days and in the summer I have salad days. #rebel
+My only exception is that in the winter I have soup days and in the summer I have salad days.
+Alright, we’re up to 3 exceptions. #rebel

 So take a look at your calendar over the next month or two and see what recurring nights you have commitments.
 We’re not necessarily talking about specific appointments here, just a general overview of your weekly schedule.